MacLevartay History, Family Crest & Coats of Arms

 Early History of the MacLevartay family

-Another 203 words (14 lines of text) covering the years 1524 and 1540 are included under the topic Early MacLevartay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacLevartay research.
+Another 118 words (8 lines of text) covering the years 1524 and 1540 are included under the topic Early MacLevartay History in all our PDF Extended History products and printed products wherever possible.

 MacLevartay Spelling Variations